CarpenterEvan/TubeRoom/README.md

 `conda env create -n TUBEROOM --file TUBEROOM.yml`

 # Welcome to the UofM ATLAS Tube Room!!
+ This was originally written to be documentation of everything I did and learned while working at this job, with the intention of helping out my successor.
+However, this job won't exist once I leave, so I'm focusing now on just saving information for me to look back on.

-## If you're reading this line, then everything here is a work in progress, I don't get paid to write code and documentaton, I get paid to test tubes, this is all done when I have free time, so don't judge! (too much).
+ I don't get paid to write code and documentaton, I get paid to test tubes, this is all done when I have free time, so don't judge! (too much).
 Ok here is the rest of the file:

-#### Welcome to my documentation of what I have found in my time in the Tube Room.

 [What you can learn from this](#why)